Indiana Wesleyan University: Academics

 The university offers various liberal arts (including 87 undergraduate majors) and professional educational programs leading to the Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science, Bachelor of Music, Master of Arts, Master of Science, Master of Business Administration, and Master of Divinity degrees, along with a doctoral program in Organizational Leadership.

 In 2000, the university organized its academic structure into three colleges; the College of Arts and Sciences (traditional four-year liberal arts education), the College of Graduate Studies (traditional semester-based graduate degrees), and the College of Adult and Professional Studies (non-traditional, accelerated programs for working adults).
 In 2009, the university realigned its academic structure into five Principal Academic Units: the College of Arts and Sciences, the College of Adult and Professional Studies, the Graduate School, the School of Nursing, and Wesley Seminary.

+In December 2022, ATP Flight School and IWU partnered to create degree pathways for pilots who complete their FAA certificates through ATP.
+Students enrolled at the university, who are ATP alumni, can count their flight training experience as degree credit as well as receiving a tuition discount on certain programs.

 Rankings

 In 2013, the university was ranked 17th out of more than 150 universities in the Midwest by U.S. News & World Report.
+In 2022, Indiana Wesleyan University ranked 13th in the Midwest by U.S. News & World Report.

-The university has the largest adult education program in the Council for Christian Colleges and Universities.
+The university has the largest adult education program in the Council for Christian Colleges and Universities (CCCU).
 In 2008, the CCCU selected IWU to establish the Research Center in Adult Learning, a joint project with the CCCU.

-Enrollment

-Indiana Wesleyan's total enrollment has grown from a student total of 2,000 in 1987 to nearly 14,000 in 2017.
-This growth has made IWU the largest institution in the Council for Christian Colleges and Universities and the largest private university in the state of Indiana.

-The population of traditional students living in on-campus residence facilities increased from 442 students in 1989 to nearly 2,600 in the fall of 2008.
-There are nearly 3,200 students (undergraduate and graduate) enrolled at IWU's Marion campus as of 2017.

-Enrollment in IWU National & Global's programs has grown from 1,250 students in 1989 to more than 10,000 students as of 2017.